SPARC-X/SPARC-X-API/README.md

 `export SPARC_PSP_PATH=[location of pseudopotentials]`

 The `ASE_SPARC_COMMAND` variable is somewhat tricky to set up.
-All the information about parallelization should be included (i.e. `mpirun -np X`) and the word `PREFIX` should be put in after the `-name` flag for SPARC.
-Here is an example command:
+All the information about parallelization should be included where appropriate in the command (i.e. `mpirun -np X`.)
+SPARC takes in a flag `-name` followed by the prefix of the input file names.
+This wrapper deals with the prefixes completely internally, but the word `PREFIX` should be put in after the `-name` flag for SPARC.
+Here is an example command if the `sparc` executable is in your `$PATH` environment variable:

 `mpirun -np $PBS_NP sparc -name PREFIX`